 All marine harvests in the MEA must still comply with the Hawaii Archipelago and Pacific Pelagics Fishery Ecosystem Plans and regulations.
 Reported harvests of bottomfish, crustaceans, coral reef ecosystem species, and precious corals are subject to existing annual catch limits (ACLs) and a post season review of fishing to determine whether catch limits have been exceeded, and management adjustments, if needed.
 Due to the low level of likely fishing in the MEA, and the fact that fishing in the MEA likely involves a displacement of current fishing elsewhere in the Hawaii Archipelago, the impacts to pelagic, bottomfish, crustacean and coral reef ecosystem target and non-target stocks are considered sustainable.

-Since there would be no commercial fishing in the MEA, the interactions between seabirds and other protected species experienced by commercial fishermen around the NWHI would not be experienced in the MEA.
-Interactions with smaller vessels fishing closer to shore have been low and would be expected to be low for those smaller vessels conducting non-commercial fishing activities in the MEA.
+Interactions between seabirds and other protected species with smaller vessels fishing closer to shore have been low and would be expected to be low for those smaller vessels conducting subsistence fishing activities in the MEA.